Editor’s Note: This post has been updated with new links and fresh content. 😉

 - Create curiosity.

-- Use the right words — words which stir up excitement.
+- Use the right words — words that stir up excitement.

 - Tighten up your unique selling proposition.

-So, what are the types of Facebook ads where you can apply all these tips and hacks?
+So, where can you apply all these tips and hacks to your Facebook marketing funnel?

 Let’s find out.